collapsed-stacks/atheism/questions/2638/what-can-atheists-learn-from-theists-religion.md

 - posted by: [Omega Centauri](https://stackexchange.com/users/-1/432-omega-centauri) on 2011-02-06
 - score: 3

-<p>To go beyond philip guy: how to form and support a community.
+  To go beyond philip guy: how to form and support a community.
 How to motivate diverse people towards the completion of some common goal.
 Often, having compassion for how a certain indivdual is relting to the world.
 These are usually, but not always positive things.
 And of course there is the "how does the current" human society I'm embedded in function?
-What should I do (or avoid doing) to avoid causing unintended offense?</p>
+What should I do (or avoid doing) to avoid causing unintended offense?

-<p>Also for any religion/community that has been around for a while.
+   Also for any religion/community that has been around for a while.
 We know, by reason of its historic survival, that the whole cultural package is stable, i.e. the trajectory of society X isn't likely to go flying off some tangent.
 The inverse, applies to use, like it or not: Whereas, any brand new religion, including not having one, has been relatively untested by history.
 We can't know with any precision, how the social norms of such a group will evolve over time or under stress.
-Without individuals worrying about some big bad skydaddy who likes to punish misdeeds, can a significant enough proportion (probably 99plus %) of the population be sufficiently motivated to follow whatever moral codes are needed to keep the system functioning?</p>
+Without individuals worrying about some big bad skydaddy who likes to punish misdeeds, can a significant enough proportion (probably 99plus %) of the population be sufficiently motivated to follow whatever moral codes are needed to keep the system functioning?

 ## Answer 2639